vmware-tanzu/thepodlets/site/_episodes/021-kubernetes-sucks-yes-no.md

 [EPISODE]

 [0:00:41.8] CC: Hi, everybody.
 This is The Podlets.
 We are back this week with a special guest, Ellen Körbes.
 Ellen will introduce herself in a little bit.
-Also on the show, it’s myself, Carlisia Campos, Michael Gasch and Duffie Cooley.
+Also on the show, it’s myself, Carlisia Thompson, Michael Gasch and Duffie Cooley.

 [0:00:57.9] DC: Hey, everybody.